 The Iron Panel: A Must Have Standard Blood Test

-The best marker is actually not serum iron (which makes up only 1% of your body’s total), but rather a marker called Ferritin.
+The best marker is actually not serum iron (which makes up only 1% of your body’s total), but rather a marker called ferritin.
 Ferritin is a marker of your stored iron and represents roughly 30% of your body’s total iron.
-Here is a how we think about healthy Ferritin levels in our clinic.
+Here is how we think about healthy ferritin levels in our clinic.
 We ideally want the ferritin to be at least above 50, but I know other respected functional medicine practitioners who want it at 100 or higher!
-This is in stark contrast to the medical profession that considers anything over 10 as “ok”.
-There is a difference between “ok” and optimal health.
+This is in stark contrast to the medical profession that considers anything over 10 as “okay.”
+There is a difference between “okay” and optimal health.

 - Ferritin <10 – Warning!
 Patient may be anemic and unable to make hemoglobin and red blood cells.
 Severe symptoms.